sevenTMers/kompilr/README.md

 # Molecular Dynamics

 It is said Molecular Dynamics begin with 1959's [Studies in Molecular Dynamics](https://github.com/sevenTMers/kompilr/blob/main/papers/1959_Studies_in_Molecular%20Dynamics.pdf).
+From these early studies in *'early simulations concentrated on simple hardsphere systems and systems of monatomic model fluids, real-world substances'* the field has evolved to Monte Carlo sampling simulation, and are now at the point where quantum molecular dynamics are a real question for the near future.

 # Protein Folding